 The information reported above supports the belief that your memory need not diminish with increasing age.
 As Buzan states, “Use it or lose it” perfectly describes the scientific literature.
 Buzan also suggested that people should learn speed reading because the process of reading faster also improves comprehension and memory.

 By practicing and expanding your mental activities, new connections and associations will be developed throughout your lifetime.
 This finding is extremely relevant to you and your business.

 All too often, we treat seniors in the business place as incompetent because they can’t perform as quickly as younger people.
 However, seniors have a wider range of experience and associations than younger, less experienced personnel, and their knowledge is invaluable.

 It is critical to constantly challenge your mind and the minds of your co-workers; to strive to engage people and keep them involved; to allow extra time for the elderly.

-Keep in mind that we are able to learn new skills provided that we see their relevance, perceive them as worthwhile, and feel motivated.
+Keep in mind that you are able to learn new skills provided that you see their relevance, perceive them as worthwhile, and feel motivated.

 - Buzan, T. “Old Dogs Learn New Tricks.”
 Adapted with permission.